 The May long weekend is coming up soon and the camping season will officially launch for another summer.
 Don’t despair though if you haven’t decided where to go yet or if you haven’t finished making all of your reservations.
 Many provincial park campgrounds still have openings through the summer and there are some great non-reservable spots out there too.
 Private campgrounds are another option and many haven’t even begun to accept reservations for the summer yet.

-We’ve camped all over Southern Alberta but I’ve narrowed our favourite campgrounds down to the top 5 family-friendly spots within a three hour drive of Calgary.
+We’ve camped all over Southern Alberta but I’ve narrowed our favourite campgrounds down to the top 5 family-friendly spots within a three-hour drive of Calgary.

 Dinosaur Provincial Park Campground

 This is a great early season campground for May and June when it’s still cold in the mountains.
 We love hiking through the badlands, biking the loop road through the hoodoos and playing in the mud along the creek.
-Spring camping here is warm, sunny, and bug free.
+Spring camping here is warm, sunny, and bug-free.
 It’s a guaranteed kid-paradise and it’s easy to find spots on most weekends. www.albertaparks.ca/dinosaur.aspx

-Writing on Stone Provincial Park Campground
+Writing-on-Stone Provincial Park Campground

-Waterton Springs Campground, Waterton Lakes National Park
+Waterton Townsite Campground, Waterton Lakes National Park

 Little Bow Provincial Park Campground